Dica-Developer/quickQuestion/README.md

 ## Build ##

-To build a distribution you have to run the following commands depending on your distribution:
+To build a distribution run the following commands corresponding to your operating system:

 1. For Mac OS: